Farama-Foundation/Gymnasium/docs/environments/third_party_environments.md

 ### [ gym-sokoban](https://github.com/mpSchrader/gym-sokoban)

 2D Transportation Puzzles.
-The environment consists of transportation puzzles in which the player's goal is to push all boxes on the warehouse's storage locations.
-The advantage of the environment is that it generates a new random level every time it is initialized or reset, which prevents over fitting to predefined levels.
+The environment consists of transportation puzzles in which the player's goal is to push all boxes to the warehouse's storage locations.
+The advantage of the environment is that it generates a new random level every time it is initialized or reset, which prevents overfitting to predefined levels.

 ### [ math-prog-synth-env](https://github.com/JohnnyYeeee/math_prog_synth_env)

-In our paper "A Reinforcement Learning Environment for Mathematical Reasoning via Program Synthesis" we convert the DeepMind Mathematics Dataset into an RL environment based around program synthesis.https://arxiv.org/abs/2107.07373
+In our paper "A Reinforcement Learning Environment for Mathematical Reasoning via Program Synthesis" we convert the DeepMind Mathematics Dataset into an RL environment based on program synthesis.https://arxiv.org/abs/2107.07373

 ### [ NASGym](https://github.com/gomerudo/nas-env)

-The environment is fully-compatible with the OpenAI baselines and exposes a NAS environment following the Neural Structure Code of [BlockQNN: Efficient Block-wise Neural Network Architecture Generation](https://arxiv.org/abs/1808.05584).
+The environment is fully compatible with the OpenAI baselines and exposes a NAS environment following the Neural Structure Code of [BlockQNN: Efficient Block-wise Neural Network Architecture Generation](https://arxiv.org/abs/1808.05584).
 Under this setting, a Neural Network (i.e. the state for the reinforcement learning agent) is modeled as a list of NSCs, an action is the addition of a layer to the network, and the reward is the accuracy after the early-stop training.
 The datasets considered so far are the CIFAR-10 dataset (available by default) and the meta-dataset (has to be manually downloaded as specified in [this repository](https://github.com/gomerudo/meta-dataset)).

 ### [ NLPGym: A toolkit to develop RL agents to solve NLP tasks](https://github.com/rajcscw/nlp-gym)

 [NLPGym](https://arxiv.org/pdf/2011.08272v1.pdf) provides interactive environments for standard NLP tasks such as sequence tagging, question answering, and sequence classification.
-Users can easily customize the tasks with their own datasets, observations, featurizers and reward functions.
+Users can easily customize the tasks with their datasets, observations, features and reward functions.

 ### [ Obstacle Tower](https://github.com/Unity-Technologies/obstacle-tower-env)